Education and Talent

 - Washington state’s Centers of Excellence represent specific industry sectors and link business, industry and labor to the education system to develop a skilled workforce.

-- Through the Washington Customized Training Program, eligible businesses receive customized employee training.
+- Through the Washington Customized Training Program, eligible businesses receive interest-free training loan assistance to businesses that provide employment opportunities in the state.
 The level of customization ranges from existing training curriculum delivered at the job site to fully customized training curriculum developed exclusively for the business.

 - Choose Washington offers Washington businesses a one-stop resource for employee training through public-private partnerships and at community and technical colleges across the state.
 Employee training programs can be designed and delivered to requested specifications for business-dedicated training.